 The Frontera issue is not the first time that the Georgian government reportedly introduced obstacles to foreign investors.

 The Anaklia Deep Sea Port project, a major initiative to bring huge investments into Georgia, has faced many setbacks as a result of decisions taken by officials in Tbilisi.
-The $2.5 billion US-backed project dubbed as the "Project of the Century” was positioned as a new, faster maritime corridor between Asia and Europe, and aimed to restore the historic Silk Road.
+The $2.5 billion US-backed project dubbed as the "Project of the Century” was positioned as a new, faster maritime corridor between Asia and Europe.
 The Port was expected to handle up to 100 million tonnes of cargo per year and create 6,400 new jobs.

 The construction of the Port along the Black Sea coast of Georgia began in 2017 after the Anaklia Development Consortium (ADC) received the exclusive right to build and operate the port, while the port's terminal was to be operated by the American company SSA Marine.
 In 2019, amidst mutual accusations with the government and financial losses of the consortium, American Conti Group International, one of the co-founders of the consortium, left the project.
 In 2020, the Georgian government broke a contract with the ADC.